domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 }
 ```

-As a bonus, we can utilize the fact that we are now dealing with `FooRequest`s instead of `Message`s, which we know is the request type of service `foo_service`, to automatically figure out that the request needs to be routed to `foo_service` in the `Requester` - no `for_service` needed anymore:
+As a bonus, we can utilize the fact that we are now dealing with `FooRequest`s instead of `Message`s, which we know is the request type of service `foo_service`, to automatically figure out that the request needs to be routed to `foo_service` in the `Requester`:

 ```rust,hl_lines=2-5 23-26
 pub trait Api {